-2019 pumpkin patches in Northern Virginia deliver family-friendly Autumn fun with slides, tunnels, swings, corn mazes, and fall festivals guaranteeing happy times for all.
-From the multi-acre, happy mayhem of Cox Farms, to the laid-back pumpkin displays at local garden centers, there are fun pumpkin patches for every budget.
+2020 pumpkin patches in Northern Virginia deliver family-friendly Autumn fun with slides, tunnels, swings, corn mazes, and fall festivals guaranteeing happy times for all.
+From multi-acre corn mazes to laid-back pumpkin displays at local garden centers, there are fun pumpkin patches for every budget.

-Many garden centers offer a scaled down, more accessible version of pumpkin fun, usually open daily, and free or low-cost.
+Many garden centers offer a scaled-down, more accessible version of pumpkin fun, usually open daily, and free or low-cost.
 Others build out huge playgrounds and charge admission.
-Read on to find the best 2019 pumpkin patches in Northern Virginia, plus corn maze destinations and more fall fun.
+Some annual fall events are scaled back or canceled, but there are still plenty of pumpkin patches to enjoy.
+Read on to find the best 2020 pumpkin patches in Northern Virginia, plus corn maze destinations and more fall fun.

 Our list of pumpkin patches and Fall Festivals in Northern Virginia are grouped by paid admission and free entry, then listed alphabetically.
 Follow the links for additional details.